purvaldur/uniwise-devops-assignment/notes.md

 ## Preface:
 Some of these notes are written before I actually did what I wrote about, and some are written after-the-fact.
 As a consequence of this, it's a bit of a mish-mash of past, present and future tense.

+Also, by the very nature of having my own kubernetes cluster at home already, there are some things I may have skipped over.
+For example already having done a lot of the legwork in setting up a cluster with StorageClass, Ingress, Flux, etc etc...

 ## 1) Dockerization

 The phrase in the project pitch "Bonus points if only include what is needed to run the application." had me create a very simple dockerfile (it can perhaps be even simpler).